US shoppers find some groceries scarce due to virus, weather - NewsBreak

 In the longer term, it could take groceries and food companies a while to figure out the customer buying patterns that emerge as the pandemic ebbs, said Doug Baker, vice president of industry relations for food industry association FMI.

-“We went from a just-in-time inventory system to unprecedented demand on top of unprecedented demand,” he said.
+“We went from a from a just-in-time inventory system to unprecedented demand on top of unprecedented demand,” he said.
 “We’re going to be playing with that whole inventory system for several years to come.”

 In the meantime, Whitely, the Safeway customer in Washington, said he’s lucky he’s retired because he can spend the day looking for produce if the first stores he tries are out.
 People who have to work or take care of sick loved ones don’t have that luxury, he said.